-Most broken limbs are treated with some form of cast – these can be plaster, fibreglass or resin, but anyone hoping to fly with a damaged bone should make sure they know the rules - or they could be face being banned from boarding the plane.
+Most broken bones on arms and legs are treated with some form of cast – these can be plaster, fibreglass, pneumatic or resin – but anyone hoping to fly with a damaged bone should make sure they know the rules, or they could be stopped from boarding the plane.
+Here travel journalist and expert Pete Barden looks at what major airlines flying from the UK say about passengers attempting to travel with broken bones.

-I am not in pain, so will I be allowed to fly with my broken bone?
+I am not in pain, so will I be allowed to fly?

 Make sure you have cancellation cover

-Don’t leave your insurance to the day before you travel
+Don’t leave travel insurance to the last moment

 -